Log In

 • Outline your tone and language – With such a small number of characters, your tone or the language you use can be easily misinterpreted.
 In fact, X is known for that very thing happening frequently, which is why it’s so important to master your tone.
 Do you want to come across as friendly?
 Informative?
 Joke-y or sarcastic?

-[Source: screenshot of Elon Musk’s Twitter profile, with a pinned tweet.]
+[Source: screenshot of a pinned tweet by Elon Musk.]

 • Use pinned tweets – Users can “pin” a tweet at the top of their profile.
 Use this to give insight into your brand so users don’t have to scroll through all your tweets to get a sense of who you are.